 Your iPhone’s battery may have completely run out.
 Yes, this sounds like one of those obvious problems that we shouldn’t have to mention.
 But, if the phone won’t do anything at all, the battery might be the culprit.
 Do you remember what the percentage of the battery was the last time you used it?
 Plug it into the charger for a little while to get a bit of juice and then try the power button again.

 You could try to restore it through iTunes

 Plug your iPhone XR or XS into your laptop using your phone’s lightning cable and the USB port.
 From there, use the same force restart approach where you press and quickly release the Volume Up button and the Volume Down button in quick succession.
-Then press and hold the side button until the Apple logo appears.
+Then press and hold the side button until the logo screen loads.
 This will trigger a message to connect to iTunes.
-From there, use the iTunes programme to either update or restore the phone.
+From there, use the iTunes program to either update or restore the phone.
 Restoring the phone will wipe everything so you can start fresh.

 When to head to an expert for further help

 If all else fails and you can figure out how to get the phone to turn on or off, you might have some other software or hardware defect.
 Take your phone into an Apple store or the retailer from which you purchased it.
 Their technical support advisors should be able to take a look at the phone and show you where you are going wrong.
 It might be something simple that they can fix or reboot then and there.
 The worst-case scenario would be a critical fault with no resolution.
 Don’t be embarrassed if it is something simplistic.
 These teams see the most basic of errors and misunderstandings about their tech.
 Also, it is Apple’s fault for changing the basic buttons after so long.

 You will get used to these new functions after a while